FourYards/GroupFour/README.md

 ## Running the application

-Since this application needs to communicate with an sqlite dependency, several additional dependencies other than node.js will be needed to run the application.
+Since this application needs to communicate with a sqlite dependency, several additional dependencies other than node.js will be needed to run and build the application dependencies.

 1. Install the latest release of node.js version 16
    - On Windows, you may want to customize the installation to enable features to build native node addons/node-gyp/python/build tools.